KGGoodchild/PowerBI-Portfolio/Austin_Housing_Tool/README.md

 This **professional Power BI tool** provides a variety of views to help the consumer evaluate 2020 property listings in the Austin, TX area, based on location, nearby schools, property features, and a plethora of other metrics.

 This tool utilizes a **self-service design philosophy**, built with user-friendly web-design principles that turns end-users from passive data viewers into **active, independent data investigators**.
+The company's logo, color palette, and visual design were created from scratch for this project.

  The tool is designed with multiple views:
  - **Overall Features**